CatMilker/catfight-command-centre/GUIDE.md

 ## Exec Hangar Timer

 Tracks the PYAM contested zone cycle in real time.
-Calibrated from [exec.xyxyll.com](https://exec.xyxyll.com) — 250+ community-observed cycles, ±1 second accuracy.
+Calibrated from [exec.redline-arsenal.net](https://exec.redline-arsenal.net) — calibrated Jun 7 2026, ±1 second accuracy.
 The cycle is globally synchronised across all servers and shards.

 **The cycle (185 min 226ms total):**
 - 🟢 **ONLINE — 65 min** — all 5 lights are green at the start.
 They turn off one by one every ~13 minutes. **INSERT COMPBOARDS NOW.
 Claim ships.**